How do I get involved with Pro Bono Partnership of Atlanta?

 What is the scope of my matter?

 You are only expected to handle the specific matter for which you initially volunteered.
-If your client contacts you directly about additional matters, please refer the request to PBPA.
+If your client contacts you directly about additional matters or if the matter expands beyond what you agreed to do, please refer the request to PBPA.
 You are not obligated to assist the client on matters outside the scope of your initial representation.
-If you would like to work with your client again, we are happy to accommodate your request, but ask that all requests for assistance be directed through PBPA.
+If you would like to work with your client again, we are happy to accommodate your request but ask that all requests for assistance be directed through PBPA.

-A PBPA staff attorney is assigned to every matter, participates in the conference call with the volunteer attorney and client, provides support (such as forms and other resources) to volunteer lawyers as needed and is available to assist with issues relating to nonprofit or tax-exempt law.
-Also, in-house attorneys may request to be paired with a law firm attorney on matters.
+A PBPA staff attorney is assigned to every matter, participates in the conference call with the volunteer attorney and client, provides support (such as forms and other resources) as needed and is available to assist with issues relating to nonprofit or tax-exempt law.
+Because PBPA is co-counsel on every matter, these communications are generally covered by attorney-client privilege.
+During your representation, you may determine that your matter would benefit from assistance from another attorney due to its complexity or timeliness.
+The PBPA staff attorney assigned to your matter can assist in finding additional volunteers.

 Am I required to meet in person with the client?

-No. Volunteers and clients are certainly welcome to meet in person, but most projects can be handled solely through telephone calls and email.
+No. Volunteers and clients are certainly welcome to meet in person, but most projects can be handled solely through telephone calls, virtual meetings and email.

 What is the level of commitment expected of me?